tonsh/billflow/README.md

 At first you should run application server in a terminal:

     cd billfow
-    cp conf._py conf.py # setting your config with @YOU
+    cp configures/conf._py configures/conf.py # setting your config with @YOU
     python3 app.py

 This application server has been running at the port 8080 and you can view the application in your web browser with URL [http://127.0.0.1:8080](http://127.0.0.1:8080).